JinyuanRen123/telling-story/final part III.md

-# Pay attention: There are four data visualizations in the Shorthand, but the graphs take a long time to load.
+# Pay attention: There are four data visualizations in the Shorthand, but the graphs take a long time to load below.
 If there are any issues with loading, please check the Shorthand link.
 Thank you!

 <script src="https://carnegiemellon.shorthandstories.com/media-project-proposal-travel/embed.js">